zhpanvip/BannerViewPager/README.md

 ## Useage

-Since Viewpager2 does not support android support library, So since the version 3.0 is no longer supports android support library too.
-If you are still using android support, please use [BannerViewPager v2.x](https://github.com/zhpanvip/BannerViewPager/tree/v_2.x)
+Because Viewpager2 is not supported in android.support library, So BannerViewPager V3.0 is no longer support android support.library.
+If you are still using android.support library, please use [BannerViewPager v2.x](https://github.com/zhpanvip/BannerViewPager/tree/v_2.x)

 ### 1.Gradle dependency